jordan52/trickykegstands/src/site/todayILearned.md

 two beefs, but not with markdown per se.
 My editor is an IDE which barely has spell check.
 My mac doesn't have spell, So, well, until
 I do a site-wide spell check this whole thing is going to be riddled with typos. yay.

+**done**

 My toynbee tile has not survived the winter.

-this <http://selectadecision.info/> is kind of fun.
+This <http://selectadecision.info/> is a cold war era russian choose your own adventure type game.

 I pulled this next thing out of my checklist doc (private) because it doesn't belong there.
 It belongs here: